bszeti/kubernetes-integration-test/README.md

 * **Jenkinsfile-jnlp-base**: Using separate container for jnlp and maven.
 Executes integration test only.
 * **Jenkinsfile-mavenlocalrepo**: Mounting a persisted volume as maven local repository to avoid downloading jars every time.
 Requires a 'mavenlocalrepo' persistent volume claim.
 Builds app and executes integration test.
 * **Jenkinsfile-yaml**: Reads yaml pod template from 'pod.yaml'.
 Builds app and executes integration test.
+* **Jenkinsfile-arquillian**: Run the arquillian-test integration test project.
+See README.md in its directory.

 ### App-users
 A Spring Boot application running a Camel route based on the Red Hat Fuse 7 stack.